 1. Be visible.
 Don’t delegate the change to someone else….don’t kick off the change and then retreat to your office or another project.
 You need to stay visible and involved all the way through the change.
 Leverage your current meeting rhythms, town hall meetings, and whatever you do that gets you in front of the troops.
 If being visible is not your style or approach – get a coach and work on it.
 Remember not communicating is communicating something!

 2. Take an active role.
 Get involved deeply in change efforts; ask for additional assignments.
 Working through a major change is a great opportunity for you to increase your own visibility and skills.
 Good leaders step up to communicate change.
 Make a presentation, deliver key messages, and go out to other locations to talk about the change.
 During a recent successful airline merger, senior executives made it a point to be highly visible and made all attempts to stay out in front and communicate what was going on.
 It really made a difference in how well they were able to move through the change.

 3. Build a coalition of partners.
 Here is another chance to get outside your silo and engage with other leaders.
 Enlist them in the change.
 Develop key messages together about the change.
 Send out key communication briefings together.
 How much solidarity would you create by sending out a change message that comes jointly from, let’s say, Operations, IT, and HR, all reinforcing key messages about the change?
 Partner up!

 5. Reinforce the troops.
-Take time to celebrate each milestone, providing plenty of appreciation, thanks and fun to help sustain momentum for the next steps.
-Examples might include a pizza party, picnic, town hall meeting with awards and live music, followed by cake and toasts.
+Take time to celebrate each milestone, providing plenty of appreciation, thanks, and fun to help sustain momentum for the next steps.
+Examples might include a pizza party, picnic, or town hall meeting with awards and live music, followed by cake and toasts.